snowplow/documentation/docs/reusable/media/_index.md

 ##### Seek start

 Tracks a media player seek start event sent when a seek operation begins.

-If multiple seek start events are tracked after each other (without a seek end event), the tracker tracks only the first one.

 <>{(props.tracker == 'js-tag') && (<CodeBlock language="javascript">
 {`window.snowplow('trackMediaSeekStart', { id });`}